wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [51]

-22 But when the lords and counsel !
-Britain heard those things they believed them not ; it was as the bitterness of gall to their souls ; for the pride of Britain was fixed upon her navy ; it was the apple of her eye.
+22 But when the lords and counsellors of Britain heard those things they believed them not ; it was as the bitterness of gall to their souls ; for the pride of Britain was fixed upon her navy ; it was the apple of her eye.

 23 Now, as one evil followeth after another to the sons of men, so it happened that, in the same month, a certain strong ship of the United States, even the Essex, the name of the captain whereof, was Porter, sailed in search of the vessels of the king, on the waters of the ocean.